zmarty/zmarty.github.io/_posts/2026-08-27-my-personal-llm-toolchain.md

 description: "Paseo to run and watch agents from any device, Pi as the harness, and four extensions (web search via Gemini, Chrome, sudo, sub-agents) that make local models useful."
 ---

 My personal LLM toolchain lets me switch between models and harnesses and talk to all of them from a single mobile app.
-It is made up of [Paseo](https://github.com/getpaseo/paseo), which puts one interface in front of Claude Code, Codex, Copilot, OpenCode and the rest, and [Pi](https://pi.dev/), a minimal and extensible harness.
+This makes it possible to code on the go on my own machine back home.
+My setup is made up of [Paseo](https://github.com/getpaseo/paseo), which puts one interface in front of Claude Code, Codex, Copilot, OpenCode and the rest, and [Pi](https://pi.dev/), a minimal and extensible harness.
 I have four extensions installed in Pi, and the most important is `pi-web-access`, configured to search the web through Gemini / Google (5,000 free searches a month).
 This article shows you how to set up your own version.

 ## Paseo